 A class parent shared an Earth Day presentation with the Primary 3 students.
 As an extension to the book they read and their discussion, they had the opportunity to plant their own seeds!

 The Primary 3 students celebrated the birthday of a friend!

 During their afternoon session, the non-nappers explored different art techniques such as salt painting and marble painting.

 As part of their Math curriculum, the students work on number composition with the Golden Beads.
 They love to create large four-digit numbers and match their corresponding quantities.

 Another Primary 3 student presented a Me Museum exhibit to share information with classmates.

 The Language area in a Montessori classroom allows flexibility to create special lessons for each child.
 This student worked on the middle sounds of words.

 New Practical Life Activities

-The Primary 3 students enjoyed a Me Museum exhibit presented by a classmate.
+The Primary 3 class enjoyed the birthday celebration of a classmate.

 A Primary 3 student shared his Me Museum with classmates.